Which Pets Aren't Allowed in Military Housing?

 At the time, I had no idea that the person running the latter was operating a prohibited business on base.
 After all, if military spouses could run family child care businesses on base, then why couldn’t they also care for dogs?
 It seemed logical, though written policies firmly prohibit operating any kind of commercial animal business on base.

 If you're planning to bring a questionable animal on base for your next move, then check out the lists of (generally) prohibited and permitted animals below for some guidelines.
-But always make sure to check with your specific installation for their exact policies!
+But always make sure to verify with your specific installation for their exact policies!

 Animals Prohibited on Most Military Installations